lukasmu/esp-watering-can/README.md

 - Log humidity/water level data
 - Send the ESP to sleep after one loop to allow using it on battery
 - At a factory reset function (using a button so that you can disconnect from a WiFi without being in that network)
+- Add images and further explanations to this repository

 ## Changelog